 The Bank's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Directors' Report and Management Discussion and Analysis forming part of the Annual Report, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon and the Pillar III Disclosures under the New Capital Adequacy Framework (Basel III disclosures).
-The other information is expected to be made available to us after the date of this auditors report.
+The other information comprises the information included in the Annual Report, but does not include the standalone financial statements, consolidated financial statements and our auditor's report thereon.
+The Annual Report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the consolidated financial statements does not cover the other information and the Basel III disclosures and accordingly, we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.